ThisDudeBoy/InviteCount/README.md

 ```
 +help              Show the list of the commands.
-+botinfos          Show informations about ManageInvite.
++botinfos          Show informations about InviteCount.
-+ping              Show the InviteCount's ping.
 +add               Show the InviteCount's invite link.
 +support           Join the support server.
-+creators          Show the creators of InviteCount.
 ```

 ### 👑 Owner commands